28. January 2025

 What role does AI play in your work as a Knowledge Engineer?

-By using AI in these areas, I can streamline workflows, improve accuracy and increase overall productivity.
+The use of AI can streamline workflows, improve accuracy, and boost overall productivity.

 How do you work with other teams?